BioproductivityInformaticsResearchTeam/Inoue_and_Takahagi_etal_NARGAB-2020/Readme.txt

-# NARGAB-2019-109
- Data associated with NARGAB-2019-109

-Data associated with RNA-seq analysis in NARGAB-2019-109 /RNA-seq
+Data associated with Inoue and Takahagi et al. NARGAB (2020)

+/RNA-seq
     /mapping
         SamToFastq2tmap.pl : Perl script code used to QC of raw fastq files and mapping of the clean reads